Campus France works in relation with several institutions to make our services a reality.

 Its research, training and innovation activities are intended to contribute to the social, economic and cultural development of southern countries.

-The French Institute for Research in Africa (IFRA NAIROBI) was established more than 35 years ago.
+IFRA-Nairobi (Institut Français de Recherches en Afrique) is a research unit which was established in 1977.
 It coordinates multi-disciplinary research programmes in social sciences in East Africa (Kenya, Tanzania, Uganda, Burundi and Rwanda, as well as DRC (Kivu) and South Sudan).

 Its objectives are to increase understanding of contemporary dynamic in East Africa, to contribute to disseminating knowledge in social sciences, to provide training in research for French and East African students, and to strengthen institutional partnership and collaborations between French and East African academic and research institutions.